FacilMap/facilmap/docs/src/users/lines/README.md

 ## Remove a line

-To remove a line from the map, select the line, click “Remove” and confirm the alert box.
+To remove a line from the map, select the line, click “Actions” and then “Delete” (or press the delete/backspace key on your keyboard) and confirm the alert box.
 Note that removed lines will remain in the [edit history](../history/) of the map and can be seen and restored there by admins.

 <Screencast :desktop="removeMp4" :mobile="removeMobileMp4"></Screencast>